 The condition of the air cleaner filter is monitored by the Engine Control Module.
-The "SERVICE AIR FILTER" message will display in the Electronic Vehicle Information Center (EVIC) when service is required.
-Refer to "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information.
+The "SERVICE AIR FILTER" message will display in the Electronic Vehicle Information Center (EVIC) or Driver Information Display (DID) when service is required.
+Refer to "Electronic Vehicle Information Center (EVIC)" or "Driver Information Display (DID)" in "Understanding Your Instrument Panel" for further information.